itsobvious/HeiPLASplus/README.md

-As this data is derived from Princeton WordNet 3.0, its use is subject to the WordNet license (which is included in the LICENSE file).
+As this data is derived from Princeton WordNet 3.0, its use is subject to the WordNet license (which is included in the LICENSE-Wordnet file).

 [1] Hartung, Matthias (2015): Distributional Semantic Models of Attribute Meaning in Adjectives and Nouns.
 Ph.D.
 Dissertation: Computational